 Taxotere MDL In Louisiana

-As of October 2017, more than 1,500 Taxotere lawsuits are consolidated in the US District Court for the Eastern District of Louisiana.
+As of January 2018, tens of thousands of Taxotere lawsuits are consolidated in the US District Court for the Eastern District of Louisiana.
 Under the guidance of District Judge Kurt D. Engelhardt, hundreds of women have seen their hair loss cases move through pre-trial proceedings as members of a Multi-District Litigation, or MDL.
 A legal structure that allows multiple similar lawsuits to come together in a single court, MDL has pushed the pace of the Taxotere litigation, enabling defendant Sanofi-Aventis to focus on one jurisdiction, rather than courts across the country.

 What’s next?
 After all of the evidence is gathered, and the legal arguments have been honed, the cases will be ready for trial.
 Judge Engelhardt has already scheduled four of these trials for 2019: